-2) Sex Offender Registry Check:
+2) Sex Offender Registry Check

-HUD requires Management to ask whether any member of the applicant household is subject to a lifetime sex offender registration requirement in any state.
+Management will ask whether any member of the applicant household is subject to a lifetime sex offender registration requirement in any state.
 Applicants must provide a complete list of all states in which every household member has lived.
 Failure to provide accurate information to Management is grounds to deny the application.